 The coronavirus has disrupted world markets however there has been a minor recovery everywhere except Australia.

 In addition, the dollar has been hit pretty hard.
-This is largely because of our proximity to China and the fact that we would also be hit the nation hit the hardest outside of China.
+This is largely because of our proximity to China and the fact that we would also be the nation to hit the hardest outside of China.

 The markets are probably correct with their assessment as we are particularly vulnerable in industries such as minerals, agriculture, tourism and tertiary education.
 All of these face the prospect of a significant hit.